The Enchanting Dance of Cranes in Rajaji National Park

 Welcome to the Jungle Safari Rajaji National Park blog park.
 Today we will explore the Cranes in Rajaji National Park.
 The tapestry of life in Rajaji National Park is intricately woven with a vibrant array of avian wonders.
 From the dazzling flash of a kingfisher to the haunting call of a crested serpent eagle, the park offers a symphony of sights and sounds for the dedicated birdwatcher.
 But amongst this feathered orchestra, there are a few performers that truly steal the show – the cranes.

-Rajaji National Park, nestled in the foothills of the Himalayas along the Ganges River, provides a haven for two magnificent crane species: the Demoiselle Crane and the Sarus Crane.
+Rajaji National Park, nestled in the foothills of the Himalayas along the Ganges River, provides a haven for two magnificent crane species: the Demoiselle Crane and the Sarus Cranes.
 These elegant giants, with their long necks, piercing calls, and elaborate courtship displays, captivate visitors and hold a special place in the park’s ecosystem.

 The Demoiselle Crane – A Graceful Visitor